Skip to navigation

 Fortunately, there are legal instruments that can relieve your loved ones of making decisions regarding your life and affairs that only you should make, even if dementia has set in.
 Establishing these legal instruments is part of comprehensive estate planning, even for the young and healthy.

-If you’re located in Columbus or throughout central Ohio, contact me to start the estate planning process or to review what you already have in place to make sure every possibility, including cognitive impairment, is factored in.
+If you’re located in Columbus or throughout central Ohio, contact me at The Law Office of Gregory L. Williams to start the estate planning process or to review what you already have in place to make sure every possibility, including cognitive impairment, is factored in.

 Legal Capacity, Cognitive Impairment and Guardianship